South Brisbane railway station

+South Brisbane is a railway station operated by Queensland Rail on the Beenleigh, Cleveland and Gold Coast lines.
+It opened in 1884 as Melbourne Street and serves the South Brisbane area.
+It is an elevated station, featuring one island platform with two faces and one side platform.

+It is the second oldest-railway station in central Brisbane and was added to the Queensland Heritage Register on 21 October 1992.

 History

 The first station was constructed in 1884 on the corner of Melbourne and Grey Streets and opened as Melbourne Street railway station.

 The second and current building was constructed on higher ground in 1891 as the terminus for the new rail extension from Boggo Junction (now Dutton Park railway station).
 This line bypassed the Woolloongabba railyards and made redundant the Stanley Street railway station that existed from 1882 to 1884.
 The £77,585 contract was let to Murphy & Company on 2 April 1890, and the line was completed by them on 7 December 1891.

 A £5,658 contract for erecting the new passenger station, to be known as South Brisbane railway station, was let to Henry Pears on 22 June 1891.
 It was the second masonry station to be erected in Brisbane after Roma Street railway station (opening 1875) and pre-dating Central railway station (opening in 1901) by a decade.

 Passenger services commenced on 21 December 1891, although the station building had not been completed.
 For this reason there was no accompanying opening ceremony.
 When the building opened shortly afterwards it included a temperance refreshment room, and served commuters on the South Coast, Cleveland and Beaudesert lines.

 South Brisbane station was intended as a temporary terminus, pending an extension of the line across the river, so only two platforms were constructed.
 However, after the 1893 flood washed away the Albert Bridge over the Brisbane River at Indooroopilly, the South Brisbane station served as the principal terminus for all southern and western rail services for the next two and a half years.

 The Victoria Bridge was also partially washed away, together with telephone wires to the north side of the river.
 South Brisbane Railway Station was one of only five or six places that remained connected with the north side by telephone.
 In the adjoining Melbourne-street post and telegraph office the water rose to a height of 56 in on the upper floor.
 The Railway Commissioners granted PMG the use of a suitable room in the South Brisbane Railway Station until repairs were carried out.